 What’s great about this kale and wild rice bowl is that you can throw everything together and just reheat it when serving later in the week.
 Just make one large batch on Sunday and you’re set for all lunches!

 This bowl is not particularly difficult to prepare since there isn’t much cooking required.
 When sauteing the kale, keep the fire on low and take your time.
 Kale is a tough bitter green and needs time to soften up.
 I’ve had sauteed kale at restaurants that weren’t cooked long enough and were too fibrous to enjoy – not what you want!

-For the rice, I used a brown rice and wild rice blend, but you can stick to just brown rice if you prefer.
+For the rice, I used brown rice and wild rice, but you can stick to just brown rice if you prefer.
 As for the grapes, I threw in some muscat grapes, an intensely sweet and juicy grape.
 If you’re not a fan of feta, use goat cheese or brie, as long as it’s creamy, it’ll do the job!

 Serve this bowl as is or top it with chicken, beef or shrimp for those meat-lovers.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.